Computing

 At Hook Junior School, our whole curriculum is shaped by our school vision which aims to create responsible citizens, ensure children have personal fulfilment, be confident and competent within themselves, be individual and ultimately to become lifelong learners.
 Our core learning values - collaboration, independence, thinking, creativity, reflection and curiosity - are rooted within our computing lessons.

 Computing is taught in explicitly as a distinct subject in weekly computing lessons so that children have regular interaction with technology.
 However, some units of computing are taught in blocked units where it is appropriate to do so and computing is also a tool for learning in other subjects across the curriculum.
-Technology and computing is embedded throughout the curriculum to ensure it is embedded and linked across all learning.
+Technology and computing are embedded throughout the curriculum to ensure it is embedded and linked across all learning.
 By embedding computing across the curriculum children are able to develop, consolidate and apply their skills in different environments and contexts, utilising all strands of the computing curriculum.

-We teach the national curriculum which we have broken down into a clear skills progression document for each year group which identifies the necessary aga appropriate skills, knowledge and understanding for each unit.
+We teach the national curriculum which we have broken down into a clear skills progression document for each year group which identifies the necessary age appropriate skills, knowledge and understanding for each unit.
 This ensures that all areas of the computing curriculum are covered whilst also ensuring year on year progression to further develop the pupils’ learning and computing ability.

 - Information technology